learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 The `section` element is for breaking up your web page into distinct sections.
 Note that I've got `h1` tags in each of the sections as headers.
 In html5 anytime you create a new `section` you're allowed to start a new heirarchy of header tags.

-Where `section` elements are for specifying blocks of content on your page in a semantic way, 'div' elements are used primarily for the positioning and alignment of your content.
+Where `section` elements are for specifying blocks of content on your page in a semantic way, `div` elements are used primarily for the positioning and alignment of your content.
 For example, you might want to use a `div` to act as a container that restricts the width of your content:

 ```
 <section id="part-one">